-Inmate Employment Goals
+Inmate Employment Goal

-During fiscal year 2017, with the approval of its Board of Directors, FPI revised its inmate employment goal to focus on those inmates that are within 3 years of release.
+During fiscal year 2017, with the approval of its Board of Directors, FPI revised its inmate employment goal to focus on those inmates who are within 3 years of release.
 FPI's current goal is that 30% of inmates working in UNICOR will be within 3 years of release.
-This balances the number of inmates closer to release, and therefore the utilization of UNICOR's recidivism reduction benefits with a reasonable turnover rate for operational effectiveness.
-For fiscal year 2018, 33% of FPI inmates were within 3 years of their release, exceeding the target of 30%.
-The inmate annual employment goal for 2018 was 16,613.
-Actual 2018 results were 17,041 (+3% vs goal).
-By 2023, the 5 year goal is annual inmate employment of 20,895 or a 23% increase over 2018.
-This will require business growth of \$100 million as well as Job Share and Training goals of 10% and 10%, respectively, to achieve this.
+This balances the number of inmates closer to release, who can more quickly utilize UNICOR's recidivism reduction benefits, with a reasonable turnover rate for operational effectiveness.
+For fiscal year 2019, 31% of FPI inmates were within 3 years of their release, exceeding the target rate of 30%.
+As a result of the First Step Act, a significant inmate re-classification effort is underway.
+The effects these re-classification efforts will have on the UNICOR inmate population is unknown at this time.